Three days of owning a Dell XPS 15 (9570)

 Apple might seriously change up it's MacBook Pro lineup relatively soon and High Sierra left a sour taste in my mouth, so I don't feel comfortable investing a decent chunk of money into a software and hardware ecosystem that is either going to deteriorate in quality even further or is going to be changing quite drastically in the near future.
-Either way, I needed a new laptop pronto, as my previous Mac is starting to show it's age.
+Either way, I need a new laptop pronto, as my previous Mac is starting to show its age.

 That's the situation lots of people, including me, are currently finding themselves in.
 My plan to escape this dilemma was simple: Buy a beefy and aesthetically pleasing Windows laptop, install my Linux distro of choice, and hope for the best when it comes to driver support.